datanlab/AttentiveEraser/README.md

 conda create -n AE python=3.9
 conda activate AE
-pip install -r requirements.txt python main.py
+pip install -r requirements.txt
+# run SDXL+SIP
+python main.py
 ```

+More experimental versions can be found in the `notebook` folder.
 ## Citation
 If you find this project useful in your research, please consider citing it: